-The identity management capabilities we've described in this paper can be integrated into existing business applications as callable web services.
-You can implement them onsite or through a hosted, managed service.
+The identity management capabilities we've described in this paper can be integrated to existing business applications as callable web services.
+You can implement them on-site or through a hosted, managed service.

-We find that, increasingly, providers are choosing the managed "cloud service" to gain two appealing benefits: 1) it reduces costly data storage and disaster recovery; and 2) it relieves the organization of having to keep up with changing technologies.
-At LexisNexis[®], many of our high transaction volume customers in healthcare and government do not collect the SSN as an input during their customer enrollment/ onboarding.
-Even without the SSN, they are able to experience excellent results in uniquely identifying an individual and proceeding to identity verification and/or quiz generation for identity authentication.
+We find that, increasingly, providers are choosing the managed "cloud service" to gain two appealing benefits: 1) It reduces costly data storage and disaster recovery; and 2) it relieves the organization of having to keep up with changing technologies.